 Most graduate programs in human resources accept students with a variety of undergraduate degrees, although the completion of specific undergraduate courses in areas like business and management is often required.
+These degrees are often ideal for career changers who may have undergraduate degrees in a variety of areas.
 Many competitive programs require students to possess a 3.0 GPA or above in their undergraduate studies.

 - Human resources management

 - Training and development

 Coursework in a master’s degree in human resources often includes: